bxparks/AceTime/USER_GUIDE.md

       `ZonedDateTime::printTo()` will print "[America/Los_Angeles]" not
       "[US/Pacific]".
 * Arduino Zero and SAMD21 Boards
-    * Some amount of support for the SAMD21 boards (which all identify themselves as `ARDUINO_SAMD_ZERO`) has been added.
+    * SAMD21 boards (which all identify themselves as `ARDUINO_SAMD_ZERO`) are fully supported, but there are some tricky points.
     * If you are using an original Arduino Zero and using the "Native USB Port", you may encounter problems with nothing showing up on the Serial Monitor.
         * The original Arduino Zero has [2 USB